Latenivenatrix: Description

 With an estimated skull length of 45 cm and a full body length of 3–3.5 m, Latenivenatrix is the largest troodontid known.
 It was described as distinguishable from other troodontids thanks to the following diagnostic (autapomorphic) traits residing in the pelvis: the pubis is retroverted forming a 17° angle; the pubic shaft is anteriorly curved; a large muscle scar on the lateral surface of the pubic shaft is present, slightly proximal to the pubic boot (this is seen also in dromaeosaurid Hesperonychus).

 Other traits argued to further distinguish Latenivenatrix from other derived troodontids (particularly its close relative Stenonychosaurus) are: the triangular shape of each frontal bone which also does have a single deep groove in the frontonasal contact surface; a concave anterior surface of metatarsal III.
 While this trait appears to be absent in other derived troodontids such as Saurornithoides, Talos, and Urbacodon, it appears to be present in Philovenator as well and not clearly verifiable in several species.

 A later re-analysis of the stratigraphic positions of known specimens of Latenivenatrix and Stenonychosaurus (including specimens not included in the initial description of L. mcmasterae) also found stratigraphic overlap between the two proposed taxa.
 Due to this stratigraphic overlap, as well as the lack of definitive diagnostic characters, the variable presence of characters originally described as autapomorphic of Latenivenatrix in specimens of Stenonychosaurus, and the extensive overlap of frontals of both in morphospace, L. mcmasterae was considered to be a junior synonym of S. inequalis.

 Phylogeny

 Latenivenatrix was found to be a derived troodontid (part of the newly defined Troodontinae), probably related to coeval Asian forms such as Linhevenator and Philovenator.

 Paleobiology

-Latenivenatrix was the largest troodontid known, with a maximum total body length estimated to 3.5 m (11.5 ft).
-As a derived troodontid, it was probably a semi-omnivorous bipedal with loss of the skills of a primitive flyer.
+Latenivenatrix was the largest known troodontid, with a maximum total body length estimated to 3.5 m (11.5 ft).
+As a derived troodontid, it was probably a semi-omnivorous biped with loss of the skills of a primitive flyer.

 Paleopathology

 A parietal bone catalogued as TMP 79.8.1 bears a "pathological aperture".
-In 1985 Phil Currie hypothesized that this aperture was caused by a cyst, but in 1999 Tanke and Rothschild interpreted it as a possible bite wound.
-One hatchling specimen may have suffered from a congenital defect resulting in the front part of its jaw being twisted.
+In 1985, Phil Currie hypothesized that this aperture was caused by a cyst.
+Tanke and Rothschild interpreted it as a possible bite wound in 1999.
+One hatchling specimen may have suffered from a congenital defect, which resulted in the front part of its jaw being twisted.